 When using the bath facilities, be conscientious of the limited volume of hot water and waste water collection capacities of your motorhome.

 Bathroom and Bath Fixtures (if equipped)

-Your motorhome may be equipped with a compact, but complete bathroom.
+Your motorhome is well appointed with a compact, but complete bathroom.
 Depending on floor plan, features include:

 - Toilet

 - Shower and shower curtain

 - Sink

-- Vanity with mirror
+- Vanity with mirror Privacy door

-- · Privacy door